e-c-k-e-r/vall-e/README.md

 * the quality of your dataset.
 * how much data you have.
 * the bandwidth you quantized your audio to.
-* the underlying model architecture used
+* the underlying model architecture used.

 ### Pre-Processed Dataset